Cymraeg

 We’re all on a bilingual journey, as organisations and individuals.
 And we’re all at different stages of that different journey at different times.
 Some of us will be just starting out, some will have travelled further.
 This learning community will be a place where we can learn from each other wherever we’re at.

-Your sponsor attended a workshop on 15 June and will have met with you to discuss and work on a baseline assessment about the culture around Cymraeg and bilingualism in your organisation.
-Please bring your findings with you to your first session on 14 September.
-This will help us tailor sessions and discussions, so we all get something valuable to take back to our organisations.
-The baseline assessment will help us have a clear idea of what your starting point is for work you can do in your organisations to develop the leadership culture around bilingualism.
+There’ll be some pre course work for you to do, and to bring with you to the first session.
+This will likely be in the form of a baseline assessment which will help us tailor further sessions and discussions, so we all get something valuable to take back to our organisations.
+This will help us have a clear idea of what your starting point is for work you can do in your organisations to develop the leadership culture around bilingualism.

 As One Welsh Public Service, we have a shared purpose and shared drivers to achieve a better and lasting quality of life for us all.